06/08/2017 0 Comments

 Don’t bog your cat down with unhealthy treats.
 Though a little indulgence never hurts, it is better to help your cat become lighter and leaner by rewarding him or her with toys.

 Flexible cat wands or fishing poles (they usually have a feather, mouse, or other fun object at the end) will encourage your cat to move.
 Whether you lead them up the stairs, urge them to jump onto high places, or simply help them be more engaged with constant activity, a wand is a terrific tool to exercise your cat.

 A cat tower will also help with your cat’s physical fitness.
 By climbing and jumping to different tiers on a cat tower, your feline will be fit in no time at all.

 It doesn’t take much to boost your cat’s activity level.
 Most veterinarians agree that active cats will live longer (and more fulfilling) lives – give yours the opportunity to do just that.
 If you make play time a priority (and take the extra step to make meal time a game) your cat is bound to be healthier and happier.

-Call or visit Brimley-Lawrence Animal Clinic in Toronto to get even more tips on how to keep your cat fit.
+Call or visit our animal clinics in Toronto to get even more tips on how to keep your cat fit.